Halo (crater)

-Halo crater is a small crater in Mare Cognitum on the Moon.
+Halo crater is a small crater in Oceanus Procellarum on the Moon.
 The name of the crater was formally adopted by the IAU in 1973.

-The Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid north of Halo crater on November 24, 1969.
+Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid north of Halo crater on November 19, 1969.
 To the north of Halo is the much larger Surveyor crater, and the landing point is beyond it.
 To the west of Surveyor is Head crater.
 To the west of Halo are Bench crater and Sharp crater (now called Sharp-Apollo).

+Samples

+A double drive tube sample was collected south of Halo crater.
+The two parts of the core tube are samples 12025 (top) and 12028 (bottom).